 “Khanel, my Khanel,” I tremble as I say the words.
 I reach for my side and pull out my dagger.
-The dagger was given to me when my beast first took form in this world.
+The dagger was given to me when my beast first took form in this world, her presence popping into my head and fully forming when I got my first blood.
 I grab his hand, light electrical sparks dance over my skin as I examine his palm.
 Hesitantly, I dig the blade into his hand.
 He shows no indication of pain as I make him bleed.

 I bring his hand to my lips and lick over his hand, drinking his blood.

 Khanel - royal heir, prince, rajah

 Aeral - male leaders of different Isles, Earls

 Aeralea - female leaders of different Isles, Countess

 Viker - warriors, advisors, protectors